Writing your book will take forever if you let it.

-How long have you been trying to write that book now?
+How long have you been writing your book now?

 Are you sick of the sight of it yet?

 Don’t worry.
 This happens to most of us.
-It happened to me too.
+Including me.

-I was working with a coach at that time, and began to get tired of telling her the same story …
+I was working with a business coach at that time, and began to get tired of feeling like a failure…

 And a niggly voice in my head kept bugging me all the time too.

-‘What was the point in writing your book, investing all that time and energy into it, just to leave it gathering dust?’
+‘Why invest all that time and energy into writing your book just to leave it gathering dust?’

-And it was right.
-So at the beginning of December 2018, after having wasted all that energy on introspection, doing nothing, arguing with my inner unhelpful voice, feeling like a fraud to my clients, I actually finished the book and published it on Amazon.
+And for once, that nagging inner voice was right.
+So at the beginning of December 2018, after having wasted all that energy on introspection instead of action and feeling like an imposter, I’d had enough.
+I sat down, finished the book and published it on Amazon.

 And here it is – my best-selling book on Amazon – 90+ Content Ideas for Social Media, Blogs & Online Marketing.